 Opportunities are waiting for YOU!

-This scholarship was created by the Class of 1962 in 2003 to provide funds for a scholarship to a deserving graduating senior at A&M Consolidated High School.
-The funds left over after a reunion made up the beginning of this scholarship and it has since grown into an endowed scholarship.
+This scholarship was created by the AMCHS Class of 1962 in 2002 to provide funds to a deserving graduating senior at A&M Consolidated High School.
+The funds raised at a reunion made up the beginning of an endowed scholarship.

-Student Eligibility: Must be diligent and hard-working, pursuing a 2- or 4-year degree following high school graduation and, preference may be given for financial need.
+Student Eligibility: Must be diligent and hard-working, pursuing a 2- or 4-year degree following graduation; financial need given priority.

 This scholarship was created by the AMCHS Classes of 2011 & 2012, to provide funds for a scholarship to a deserving graduating senior at A&M Consolidated High School.
 The funds left over from their funds raised over their four years as students made up the beginning of this scholarship.
 The Class of 2017 has recently been added to this scholarship.

-Student Eligibility: Minimum 3.0 GPA, involvement in a variety of school activities, involvement in service organizations, exhibits leadership and acceptance to an accredited college/university.
+Student Eligibility: Minimum 2.0 GPA ("B" Average), involvement in a variety of school activities, involvement in service organizations, exhibits leadership and acceptance to an accredited college/university.

 Matthew Young, former A&M Consolidated Science teacher, founded this scholarship to help students pursue the study of our natural environment with the intent to understand the impact that humans have had on these ecosystems.
 Some of the most significant issues that we face as a species will concern our exponential human population growth as compared with our finite amount of resources.

-Student Eligibility: Acceptance into a 4-year college, intent to graduate with a degree in marine biology, oceanography, natural resource management or a closely related field, and AMCHS graduate with a GPA of 3.25 or higher.
+Student Eligibility: Acceptance into a 4-year college, intent to graduate with a degree in marine biology, oceanography, natural resource management or a closely related field, and AMCHS graduate with a GPA of 3.25 or higher ("A" Average).

 The purpose of the Tiger Club scholarship is to recognize athletic participation, promote good sportsmanship, encourage high scholastic achievement among all athletes at AMCHS and assist with the cost of higher education.
-There will be ten $1,000 scholarships awarded to Senior Varsity student athletes, including team managers, cheerleaders and Maroon Men.
-Six of these ten will be for student athletes whose parent/guardian are current Tiger Club members by Dec.
-31 of the current school year and four scholarships will be open to any student athlete who meet the eligibility criteria.
+There will be ten $1,500 scholarships awarded to Senior Varsity student athletes, including team managers, cheerleaders and Maroon Men.
+Student recipients must have a parent/guardian who is a current Tiger Club member by Dec.
+31 of the current school year to be eligible.

 Student Eligibility: AMCHS senior who has participated in a high school sport for at least 2 full seasons, one being their senior year.
-Team managers, AMCHS cheerleaders and Maroon Men are eligible, must exemplify good sportsmanship (athletes with suspensions or ejections will not be considered), GPA of 2.5 or higher, and must be attending a post-secondary institution.
+Team managers, AMCHS cheerleaders and Maroon Men are eligible, must exemplify good sportsmanship (athletes with suspensions or ejections will not be considered), GPA of 2.5 or higher ("B" Average), and must be attending a post-secondary institution.

 The James and Carol Barrett Scholarship was created in 2004 to honor two individuals who put children first.
 For many years, their dedication to family, schools and the community made both James and Carol role models for our students and staff.
 This scholarship was underwritten by the Renegades, a men’s Bible study group of which James was an integral part before he lost his battle with ALS in 2005.
 Today, Carol and her husband Mike Ashfield continue to fund the scholarship and their work of dedicating their lives to church, family, the district and community.

-Student Eligibility: Demonstrates a strong level of commitment to community service, GPA of at least 2.5 and financial need.
+Student Eligibility: Demonstrates a strong level of commitment to community service, GPA of at least 2.5 ("B" Average) and financial need.

 This scholarship was created in 2016 to honor the memory of Benny Beaver who worked as a paraprofessional at College Station High School.
 In his own words, "he bled purple," and he was frequently seen supporting students at extra-curricular activities.
 He loved working with students and was a lifelong learner.

-Student Eligibility: CSHS senior, financial need, community service, participates in a variety of extracurricular activities, and represents the C.O.U.G.A.R.S. qualities.
+Student Eligibility: CSHS senior, financial need, community service, participates in a variety of extracurricular activities, and represents the Cougar Qualities.

 This scholarship was created in 2006 in memory of Richard Benning by his family.
 Richard and Letty Benning have two children who were involved in many activities as they attended the College Station schools.
 Richard and Letty supported the schools and their children in many ways, serving as PTO presidents at each of their schools and attending any and every function that occurred.
 Principals and sponsors could always depend upon their support throughout their children’s school years.
 They made a huge impact on all children they helped and supported.
 Their service will long be remembered and treasured.
 When Richard lost his battle with cancer, Letty and the children felt that this scholarship would be a way Richard could keep on giving to the schools and community that he loved so much.

-Student Eligibility: Involvement in school activities, have held a job during high school, GPA of at least 3.0 and financial need.
+Student Eligibility: Involvement in school activities, have held a job during high school, GPA of at least 2.0 ("B" Average) and financial need.

 This scholarship was created in 2015 by Dr. Leonard and County Commissioner Nancy Berry.
 Dr. Berry retired from the board of directors of Lowe's after 17 years of service.
 In appreciation for Professors Berry's service to Lowe's, the company's charitable and educational foundation made a donation to a non-profit of his choice.
 Prof. Berry and Nancy chose to create the scholarship to help a promising CSISD student continue his or her education beyond high school.
 The Berry's sons, Matthew (1988) and Jonathan (1991), are both graduates of A&M Consolidated High School.

-Student Eligibility: Open to any graduating senior from CSISD, must have maintained an overall GPA of 3.0 and have financial need.
+Student Eligibility: Open to any graduating senior from CSISD, must have maintained an overall GPA of 2.5 ("B" Average) and have financial need.
 May be used for technical school, junior college or 4-year university.

 This scholarship, created in 2002, is awarded to a student interested in pursuing a career in education.
 It is based on academic achievement, involvement in school activities, service to the community and school.

-Student Eligibility: Intends to pursue a career in education, GPA of at least 2.5 and financial need.
+Student Eligibility: Intends to pursue a career in education, GPA of at least 2.5 ("B" Average) and financial need.